Mitko10343/Tanks/README.md

 -A phone app
 -Game with games

-Most of our ideas  were either a race or like a pvp game and since we really wanted to use the theme of war we decided to make a tank game with two game modes.
+Most of our ideas  were either a race or a pvp game and since we really wanted to use the theme of war we decided to make a tank game with two game modes.
 One of the game modes would be a race while the other would have a PVP aspect.